GitCadet/HelloWorld/README.md

 ### 1. **Branching and Feature Development**
 - I created the prod branch for isolated development of the HelloWorld webapp.
 (Other feature branches (e.g. dev,devR) were used similarly but for a index.html webpage.)
 - I pulled updates from the remote to local machine to align with the latest changes.
-- I updated background from "white" to "red", font color from "black" to "green" and box background from "white" to "yellow".
+- I updated the code on the hworld.html file on my local machine.
 - Committed changes frequently with messages for a readable history.

 ### 2. **Merging with main**